-- Festival of Christmas Trees – provide trees, get groups to sponsor and decorate their tree (for a fee) and compete for prizes.
-Charge tickets or free-will offering to view trees.
+- Festival of Christmas Trees – Provide trees, get groups to sponsor and decorate their tree (for a fee), and compete for prizes.
+Charge tickets or free-will offerings to view trees.
 Play Christmas music and provide or sell snacks.

 - Car or Motorcycle Show – Registration fee, entrance fee, prizes for individual vehicles

 - Art Show – Choose several winners in different age groups and categories.